 There are many traditional patterns, but this can also be a way for you to show your creative side!

-One of the methods used to preserve food was to salt it.
-And then I mean SALT it.
+One of the traditional methods used to preserve food was to salt it.
+And then I mean plenty of salt.

 The fish would be completely covered in salt, which dries up the fish as well.
 Before cooking it, it needs to be soaked in water for hours or even 2-3 days, the length depending on how big the fish is, how much of the salt you want to get rid of and how often you change the water.

 Today, you can buy 'lightly salted fish' - which doesn't need to be watered out.
 That one doesn't give you the same taste or texture as the 'properly' salted fish.

 Traditionally the fish would just be boiled and served with potatoes and rye bread but today it's popular to cook it in a Spanish or Italian style, with tomatoes and olives for example.
 Icelandic salted cod remains one of Iceland's biggest exports and is a popular delicacy in Portugal, Greece and Spain.

 Photo credit: Wikimedia.
 Creative Commons.
 David Manoux.